nasa/ziggy/doc/user-manual/select-hpc.md

 In the discussion above, we suggested that, in the event that execution times out, you can resubmit the task and the subtasks that didn't run to completion will then be run (subject to the possibility that some of them will then also time out).
 We also offered the option to disable remote execution if the number of subtasks gets small enough that your local system (i.e., the system that runs the supervisor process) can readily handle them.
 This is all true, but it can be a nuisance.
 For this reason, there are some additional options to consider.

 First: Ziggy can automatically resubmit tasks that don't complete successfully.
 This is discussed in [the article on the Edit Pipeline dialog box](edit-dialog.md).
 You can specify that, in the event that a task doesn't complete, Ziggy should resubmit it.
-In fact, you can specify the number of times that Ziggy should resubmit the task: after the number of automatic resubmits is exhausted, the task will wait in the ALGORITHM_COMPLETE processing state for you to decide what to do with it (i.e., try to resubmit it again, or fix underlying software problems, or decide that the number of completed subtasks is sufficient and that you want to move on to persisting the results).
+In fact, you can specify the number of times that Ziggy should resubmit the task: after the number of automatic resubmits is exhausted, the task will wait in the WAITING_TO_STORE processing step for you to decide what to do with it (i.e., try to resubmit it again, or fix underlying software problems, or decide that the number of completed subtasks is sufficient and that you want to move on to persisting the results).

 At this point, we need to reiterate the warning in the TaskConfigurationParameters article regarding this parameter: Ziggy can't tell the difference between a task that didn't finish because it ran out of wall time and a task that didn't finish because of a bug in the algorithm code somewhere.
 If there's an algorithm bug, Ziggy will nonetheless resubmit an incomplete task (because Ziggy doesn't know the problem is a bug), and the task will fail again when it hits that bug.